Water law permit - construction projects in groundwater

 Water law permit - building in flood areas

-A permit under water law is required for the erection or extension of structures in an identified and mapped floodplain.
+A water law permit is required for the erection or extension of structures in an identified and mapped floodplain.

 Display for a garden fountain